-The project stage forms the basis for the decision whether costs incurred for the Group's development projects can be capitalized or not.
-Generally clinical development expenditures are not capitalized until the Group obtains regulatory approval (i.e. approval to commercially use the product), as this is considered to be essentially the first point in time where it becomes probable that future revenues can be generated and the project becomes commercially successful.
-Given the current stage of the development projects, no development expenditures have yet been capitalized.
-The group has capitalized certain milestone payments with regard to license payments.
+The project stage forms the basis for the decision as to whether costs incurred for the Group's development projects can be capitalized.
+Generally clinical development expenditures are not capitalized until the Group obtains regulatory approval (i.e. approval to commercially use the product), as this is considered to be essentially the first point in time where it becomes probable that future revenues can be generated.
+Given the current stage of the Group's development projects, no development expenditures have yet been capitalized.
+The Group has capitalized certain milestone payments with regard to license payments.